jorgediazjr/dials-dev20191018/SplitSpotsDocumentation.md

 Main functions that are used:
 1. main(reflections, dist=None)

+        this is where all the functions are called in order to find the spots that are close to each other

         reflections: dict
                 the key in this dictionary is xyzobs.px.value and the value is a list of all reflections in tuple format